Fibula (brooch): Iron Age fibulae

 The Iron Age saw an expansion in the use of fibulae.
 The rounded bow fibula underwent several variations and were usually highly decorated with incised or moulded geometric designs.
 In one variation, the foot of the fibula that had previously terminated at the end of the arch with a simple catch plate, lengthened significantly.
 These extended foot fibulae, such as the Kahn type and the Pauken type, were found in the 7th to 5th centuries BC.
 The first long, bilateral springs appeared on some of these variants in the Hallstatt D2 era (5th century BC).
 These fibulae, such as the Doublezier type, looked similar to the Roman-era crossbow fibulae but were not the latter's direct precursor.

 In another variation of the rounded bow fibula, the bow became fat and swollen-looking.
-In many of these Leech Bow, or Sanguisaga, fibulae the catch plate became large and triangular.
+In many of these Leech Bow, or Sanguisuga, fibulae the catch plate became large and triangular.
 Another variant, the Certosa type, had a small square or ribbon cross-section bow and a short bilateral spring (possibly the first use of a bilateral spring).
 Certosa fibulae are often very small, but can reach lengths of over 10–15 cm.

 In the La Tène I, or La Tène A to B2, era (4th to 3rd centuries BC), fibula design became relatively standardised over a large geographic area, although minor stylistic variations and differences in decoration remained.
 The La Tène I fibula usually had a narrow bow.
 The spring that could be either unilateral or bilateral, was wound in a fairly large diameter circle.
 The foot was turned up and usually ended in a decorated knob or with an applied bead or stone.
 In some cases the raised foot was bent back towards the bow, although it did not touch the bow.
 The Thraco-Getic fibula is a variant found in the eastern Balkans and used by the Getae.
 The fibula's foot is vertical and ends in a small knob, though later models had a sinuous, s-shaped profile.